 Classify LAS points interactively using the profile view

 To interactively select and edit LAS points using a profile view, do the following:

-- In the Contents pane, select a LAS dataset or LAS file layer.
+- In the Contents pane, select a LAS dataset, .las file, or .zlas file layer.

-- Navigate to the location to select LAS points.
+- Navigate to the location to select points.

 - Under LAS Dataset Layer, click the Classification tab.

 - Click Create in the Profile Viewing group to activate the Create Profile tool.

 - Move the pointer into the scene view.
 Click once to set the starting point of the profile line.
 Click again to set the endpoint of the profile line.

 The words Profile Viewing appear at the top of the scene to indicate that you are currently in the profile viewing state.